Skip to Content

 Stones with parallel straight stripes and layers are called onyx.

 Chalcedony is a fairly common mineral, mainly among sedimentary rocks.
-It is also common in igneous rocks, where at the postmagmatic stage it fills partially or completely gas voids and cracks with the formation of geodes and agates.
+It is also common in igneous rocks, where at the postmagmatic stage, it fills partially or completely gas voids and cracks with the formation of geodes and agates.
 Occasionally found in low-temperature hydrothermal veins.

 Herkimer Diamond Quartz

-TIP: Quartz is a hard and crystalline mineral that consists of two oxygen and one silicone atom.
+TIP: Quartz is a hard and crystalline mineral that consists of two oxygen and one silicon atom.
 It takes years to form this mineral under intense pressure.
 Find out more in the article below:

 Forming of Quartz Crystals & Its Varieties Explained by PRO